JeffersonLab/INDRA_Stream_Test/README.md

 ------
 ```

 #### Notes for developers

-The ZeroMQ pub-sub socket pair works by the subscriber subscribing to the URL specified by the data source.
+When using the ZeroMQ pub-sub socket pair the subscriber subscribes to the URL specified and recieves ALL data published.
 The subscriber filters incoming data, looking for a match between a predefined N-byte pattern and the first N bytes of the incoming data.
-In the example code there is the following line of code :
+In the example code there is the following line  :

 ```
 ret = zmq_setsockopt(socket, ZMQ_SUBSCRIBE, &source_id, 4);